KCMachineLearning-AI-Group/KSU-Malaria-Research/README.md

 ## Selected approach

 A problem with feature selection is the unexpected change in performance when making multiple moves at once.
-However, exhaustive search is too resource intensive for datasets that have thousands of columns.
+However, exhaustive search is too resource intensive for data sets that have thousands of columns.
 By grouping highly correlated features we were able to more efficiently search the feature space.
 Subsets of the feature space were tested for performance improvements from single feature changes.

-There is a high risk that any single high performing model has overfit the small training set, even when using stratified k-fold cross validation.
-A robustness approach was taken which produced many predictions for each test example and also produced coefficients for each feature for further analysis.
+There is a high risk that any single high performing model has over-fit the small training set, even when using stratified k-fold cross validation.
+A robustness approach was taken which produced many predictions for each test example and also captured coefficients for each feature to use in further analysis.

 ### Feature elimination